vLabayen/czarrapo/README.md

 * If selected_block_index is passed in with a valid value, check the block with `__check_block_bn()` before using it.
 * Add error codes for different types of errors (currently the public API just returns -1 on error).
 * Better interrupt handling (SIGINT and SIGTERM on Linux).
-* Parallel encryption and decryption for big files.
+* Add parallel encryption and decryption for big files.